jalgelind/gn-build/README.md

+# Fork notes

+In this fork I've applied some patches to make the GN setup work for me.
+Some of these patches may not be needed anymore.

 # //build directory for GN-based projects

 This project provides a work-in-progress standalone version of the toolchains and configs used by the Chromium project.